Q-Bug4/kael_file_browser/README.md

 # kael_file_browser
 A simple Flutter project to open, move, delete or run script to deal with your photos and videos.

-For now, just tested this app on Linux.
+For now, just tested this app on Linux and Windows 10.
 ## TODO
 - [x] View photo
 - [x] View video